-What makes In Motion Dentists unique is that Dr. Banner extends his services to everyone.
-He understands the challenges he must face when treating special needs patients in Los Angeles and Orange County and has compiled a few techniques to help make every appointment a successful one.
+What makes In Motion Dentists unique is that our doctors extend their services to everyone.
+They understand the challenges they must face when treating special needs patients in Los Angeles and Orange County and have compiled a few techniques to help make every appointment a successful one.
 Many of the special needs population will be declined dental services because of the complexity or difficulty of their case.
 Many times, dental health professionals resort to sedation so the patient will comply during treatment.
-Although he is certified to use oral sedation, Dr. Banner finds greater success in his learned and acquired techniques and calming demeanor while performing dental treatment.
-His goal is to build trust with his patients and make a dental visit less intimidating than is typically seen.
+Although our doctors are certified to use oral sedation, they find greater success in their learned and acquired techniques and calming demeanor while performing dental treatment.
+Their goal is to build trust with patients and make a dental visit less intimidating than is typically seen.

 A challenge that the special needs population face is the lack of qualified dentists who have the advanced training and experience needed to treat this segment of the population.
-Dr. Banner is a California Board-Certified dentist and a member of multiple dental health organizations.
-While he was in dental school, many of the patients he treated had a disability.
-During that time, he discovered his passion and unique skill for treating this population.
-In his final year of dental school, Dr. Banner also took it upon himself to shadow and work with a dentist that specialized in working with the special needs population.
+Our doctors are California Board-Certified dentists and members of multiple dental health organizations.
+While our doctors were in dental school, many of the patients they treated had a disability.
+During that time, they discovered their passion and unique skill for treating this population.
+In their final year of dental school, they also took it upon themselves to shadow and work with a dentist that specialized in working with the special needs population.
 Since founding In Motion Dentists in 2014, Dr. Banner has expanded his practice and provides complete comprehensive dental services to anyone who needs in-home dental services in Los Angeles and Orange County.

 Amongst the other organizations he is involved with, Dr. Banner is an active member of the Special Care Dentistry Association.
 This association is a national organization that serves as a resource to all oral health care professionals who are dedicated to serving patients with special needs.
 The healthcare industry is always improving, and this organization of health professionals constantly educates and updates their members.